SEB-Core/mongoose-recipes/README.md

 })
 ```

-For our Recipe model, let's reference our [ERD](#mapping-our-application-with-an-erd) (entity relationship diagram) again to take note of the fields we'll need.
+For your Recipe model, let's reference your [ERD](#mapping-your-application-with-an-erd) (entity relationship diagram) again to take note of the fields you'll need.

-We'll *require* `title`, `description`, and `author`.
-We'll also make sure to set up our relationship to the User model by making `author` an ObjectID.
+You'll *require* `title`, `description`, and `author`.
+You'll also make sure to set up your relationship to the User model by making `author` an ObjectID.

-We'll want `{ timestamps: true }` on these documents as well.
+You'll want `{ timestamps: true }` on these documents as well.

 ```js
 const recipeSchema = new mongoose.Schema(